The Flintstones: Bedrock Bowling: Gameplay

-Russi Taylor as Pebbles Flintstone

 Reception

 The PlayStation version received unfavorable reviews according to the review aggregation website GameRankings.
 Jeff Lundrigan of NextGen said that the game was "So bad, we're tempted to buy up copies just to protect some unsuspecting child from picking it up."
 GamePro gave it a mixed review, and GameRevolution gave it an overwhelming dislike, over a month before the game was released Stateside.